Umberto Tozzi: Biography

 The following year Tozzi recorded one of his most famous songs, "Gloria", which became a major hit in Italy in 1979 and 1980.
 Jonathan King wrote English lyrics for the song, which became popular in the UK as well in 1979, and was sung and recorded by the English singer Elkie Brooks in 1980.
 A cover version of the song by the American singer Laura Branigan in 1982 caused the song to grow in popularity in the US as well.
 Branigan worked with the arranger and keyboardist of Tozzi's own version, Greg Mathieson, to give the song what she called "an American kick."
 The song reached the top of the charts, reached gold and platinum status in several countries, and stayed on the US pop charts for 36 weeks.

 By late 1980 he released "Stella Stai", another one of his major hits.
-In the early 1980s, he released an album called Tozzi, which he recorded at a concert with a band of American musicians, and was his first live recording.
+In the early 1980s, he released a studio album called Tozzi, and his first live album In Concerto which he recorded at a concert with a band of American musicians.
 Soon after, the Latin Group Menudo recorded the Spanish version of "Stella Stai", entitled "Claridad", which made it one of the highest-selling records in the whole of Latin America.

 After a period of absence from the music scene, Tozzi returned in 1987 and won the Sanremo Music Festival with the song "Si Può Dare Di Più" ("More can be given"), which he sang with Gianni Morandi and Enrico Ruggeri.
 In 1987 he also released "Gente Di Mare" ("People of the Sea"), which he performed with Raf at Eurovision, and won third place.
 In 1988, Tozzi released his second live album, The Royal Albert Hall.